 Omni Calculator logo

-The excellent margin call calculator can help you plan your future contracts trades in advance, helping you avoid the super-scary broker call when funds go the requirements.
+The excellent margin call calculator can help you plan your future contracts trades in advance, helping you avoid the super-scary broker call when funds go to the requirements.

 In this article, we will cover what a margin call is, the formulas we use, and show a real example of how to calculate margin call limit requirements.
 First, let's discuss the definition of the margin call.